The deadline to apply for the COMS Doctoral Program is January 1, 2019.

 The School of Communication Studies traces its roots to the founding of Ohio University, where the first curriculum emphasized persuasion, logic, and rhetoric.
 As Ohio University has grown and developed, so has our PhD program.
 In 2003 the School of Interpersonal Communication changed its name to the School of Communication Studies (COMS).
-Reflecting the wide variety of specialties represented in the department, COMS emphasizes three primary research areas for the PhD: relating and organizing, rhetoric and public culture, and health communication.
+Reflecting the wide variety of specialties represented in the department, COMS emphasizes three primary research areas for the PhD: interpersonal and organizational communication, rhetoric and public culture, and health communication.
 These areas combine existing research areas while adjusting to the contemporary trends in the communication discipline.
 We believe that strong doctoral students should have a broad understanding of the discipline in addition to specialized coursework.
 This is why we embrace a modified cohort system for the first year of our program.
-Core classes

-are explicitly designed as first-year courses and are foundational for the other courses in the School.
+Core courses are explicitly designed as first-year courses and are foundational for the other courses in the School.
 As students progress through the first year classes they develop a sense of community that will exist far after completion of our program.
 At the same time, students will take courses in their primary area of study to become initiated in the expectations of their sub-field.
 We feel strongly that our first year sequence of courses is both innovative and meaningful in the way that it “jump-starts” your growth as a thinker, teacher, and scholar.
 Together, the course and the specific area help you to meet the degree requirements of our program.

-Relating and Organizing Graduate Faculty
+Interpersonal and Organizational Communication Graduate Faculty

 - Laura Black

 - Claudia Hale (Emerita)